mbari-org/mxm-java-client/README.md

 libraries in your CLASSPATH.

-As indicated in the included [demo program](mxm/src/main/java/MxmClientMain.java), you construct an instance of the `MxmClient` class providing the URL of the MXM endpoint, and then make queries and requests as needed:
+As indicated in the included [demo program](mxm/src/main/java/MxmClientMain.java), you will construct an instance of the `MxmClient` class providing the URL of the MXM endpoint, and then make queries and requests as needed:

 ```java